 Family Volunteer Participation

 Stephanie Raugust created Pacific Elementary School’s award winning lunch program, which is now run by Emelia Miguel.
 Ms. Emelia incorporates the 5th and 6th grade students in a dynamic FoodLab that consists of cooking instruction, menu prep, and service.
+All students are served a nutritious snack and lunch each school day at no cost to the family, although students may also bring lunch from home.
 Lunches are prepared fresh daily and are nutritious and tasty.
-Participation in FoodLab is optional for IS students.
 A vegetarian option is always available and the kitchen makes accommodations for allergies and other dietary restrictions.

 Home Study Time

 Home study time is an essential and required part of the program.
 Successful IS families have taken many creative approaches to fulfilling the home study part of the program.
 However, repeated experience has demonstrated that families who are unable or unwilling to engage in some form of consistent, supervised home study time, do not succeed in the IS program.
-IS field trips (described below) supplement, but do not replace, supervised home study.
+Online classes and IS field trips (described below) supplement, but do not replace, supervised home study.

 A typical weekly homework assignment might include some or all of the following: